yaikobzeray/dev-journal/activity_log.md

 Set up docker-compose for local dev: Django, PostgreSQL, Redis, and Nginx all in one command.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [DEVOPS] Tuesday, 28 May 2024 — Entry 1

+Set up Kubernetes ConfigMaps and Secrets for environment-based configuration.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*